json-api/json-api/format/index.md

 A resource's attributes and relationships can be updated by sending a `PATCH` request to the URL that represents the resource.

-The URL for a resource can be obtained:

-* from the `self` link in the resource object
+The URL for a resource can be obtained in the `self` link of the resource object.
+Alternatively, when a `GET` request returns a single resource object as primary data, the same request URL can be used for updates.
-* for a *data object*, the original URL that was used to `GET` the document

 The `PATCH` request **MUST** include a single resource object as primary data.
 The resource object **MUST** contain a `type` member.